chi-cicadas-2015/my_app/README.md

 1. Ask for a bug fix or enhancement!
 2. Submit a pull request for a bug fix or enhancement!
-3. Code review an open pull request!
+3. Code review an open pull request to help others!

+Adding some stuff
 Be prepared to give and receive specific, actionable, and kind feedback!